grcgit/Common-Metadata-Repository/reverse_proxy_deployment_guide.md

 `cd /home/george/cmr/browse-scaler/src`

-Check the settings in secret-config.js are valid
+Check the settings in secret-config.js are valid.
 If the config file is missing create a new one

 `cp /home/george/cmr/browse-scaler/src/secret-config-example.js /home/george/cmr/browse-scaler/src/secret-config.js`